+An analysis of the production and consumption trends of the mung beans market has been presented in the report.
 Mung beans have been cultivated in India, China and the South-east Asian region since ages.
-They are an important part of the various local cuisines including Indian, Chinese, Japanese, Korean, Vietnamese, Thai, Filipino, etc. On the basis of production, India currently represents the largest producer of mung beans accounting for the majority of the total global production in 2015.
+They are an important part of the various local cuisines including Indian, Chinese, Japanese, Korean, Vietnamese, Thai, Filipino, etc. On the basis of production, India represents the largest producer of mung beans accounting for the majority of the total global production in 2015.
 Other major producers of mung beans include China and Thailand.
+The report also covers the competitive landscape of the market and finds that it is fragmented in nature with a number of global and local players.
+The report further provides a detailed value chain analysis of mung beans.
+This encompasses all the activities in the value chain such as cultivation, procurement, processing, sales and distribution.

 The report provides a detailed roadmap for setting up a mung beans processing plant.
-The study, which has been done by one of the world’s leading research and advisory firms, covers all the essential aspects of the global mung beans market.
-This ranges from a comprehensive view of the market to minute details of the processing and manufacturing requirements, project cost, project funding, project economics, expected returns on investment, profit margins, etc. This report is a must-read for entrepreneurs, investors, researchers, consultants, business strategists and all those who have any kind of stake or are planning to foray into the mung beans industry in any manner.
+The study, which has been done by one of the world’s leading research and advisory firms, covers all the essential aspects of the mung beans industry.
+This ranges from a comprehensive view of the market to minute details of the processing and manufacturing requirements, project cost, project funding, project economics, expected returns on investment, profit margins, etc. It also offers SWOT, Value Chain and Porter’s Five Forces analysis and regional segmentation followed by an analysis of the competitive landscape.
+This report is a must-read for entrepreneurs, investors, researchers, consultants, business strategists and all those who have any kind of stake or are planning to foray into the mung beans industry in any manner.

 IMARC Group is a leading market research company that offers management strategy and market research worldwide.
 We partner with clients in all sectors and regions to identify their highest-value opportunities, address their most critical challenges, and transform their businesses.